 - Sort by Default Order

-Our Equine paddock & racecourse grass seed mixtures are of the highest quality and can be used for grazing, hay, gallops and top racecourses around the UK.
+Our Equine mixtures are of the highest quality and can be used for grazing, hay, gallops and top racecourses throughout the UK.

 Horses and Ponies are choosy grazers.
 Offer them a paddock with a good grass cover and for no apparent reason they’ll still pick and choose between different areas.
 It’s therefore important to ensure paddocks are seeded with a full seeding rate which includes plenty of ‘bottom’ grasses to produce a dense sward capable of withstanding intense wear, high in fibre and most of all, low in sugar.